ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 It achieves this goal by enforcing the following complementary security guarantees:

 1. Statements made by Issuers about supply chain Artifacts must be identifiable, authentic, and non-repudiable;
-2. such Statements must be registered on a secure append-only Ledger, so that their provenance and history can be independently and consistently audited;
+2. such Statements must be registered on a secure append-only Log, so that their provenance and history can be independently and consistently audited;
 3. Issuers can efficiently prove to any other party the Registration of their Signed Statements; verifying this proof ensures that the Issuer is consistent and non-equivocal when producing Signed Statements.

 The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
-The second guarantee is achieved by storing the Signed Statement on an immutable, append-only Ledger.
+The second guarantee is achieved by storing the Signed Statement on an immutable, append-only Log.
-The next guarantee is achieved by implementing the append-only Ledger using a verifiable data structure (such as a Merkle Tree {{MERKLE}}).
+The next guarantee is achieved by implementing the append-only Log using a verifiable data structure (such as a Merkle Tree {{MERKLE}}).
 Lastly, the Transparency Service verifies the identity of the Issuer, and conformance to a Registration Policy associated with the instance of the Transparency Service.
-As the Issuer of the Signed Statement and conformance to the Registration Policy are confirmed, an endorsement is made as the Signed Statement is added to the append-only Ledger.
+As the Issuer of the Signed Statement and conformance to the Registration Policy are confirmed, an endorsement is made as the Signed Statement is added to the append-only Log.

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
 However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each Transparency Service is implemented and operates.
-Each service MAY enforce its own Registration Policy for authorizing entities to register their Signed Statements to the append-only Ledger.
+Each service MAY enforce its own Registration Policy for authorizing entities to register their Signed Statements to the append-only Log.
 Some Transparency Services may also enforce role based access control (RBAC) policies limiting who can write, read and audit specific Feeds or the full Registry.
 It is critical to provide interoperability for all Transparency Services instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux.